Showing posts sorted by relevance for query pacman. Sort by date Show all posts

 Robert HC Leong

-He has developed four games - Annihilator, Missile Alert, Pac-Man ST and Space Invaders.
-Each one was released under the Budgie UK label and they were all hits with ST gamers.
-Plus I thoroughly enjoyed playing them all too!
+He has developed four games: Annihilator, Missile Alert, Pac-Man ST, and Space Invaders.
+Each was released under the Budgie UK label, and they were all hits with ST gamers.
+Plus, I thoroughly enjoyed playing them all too!

-To say I was surprised to find out Robert read my review -and- also follows AtariCrypt is an understatement!
-Talk about a nice surprise!
-Anyhow, we got chatting and it wasn't long before I threw out a few questions and here we are. :-)
+To say I was surprised to find out Robert read my review and follows AtariCrypt is an understatement.
+Talk about a shock!
+Anyhow, we got chatting, and it wasn't long before I threw out a few questions, and here we are. :-)

-I hope you enjoy this interview?
-My gratitude to Robert for being a great sport (and for being a fan of AtariCrypt!)
+I hope you enjoy this interview.
+My gratitude to Robert for being a great sport (and a fan of AtariCrypt!)

 Robert HC Leong